This post has been updated with new links and refreshed content.

 Some audiences will respond better to different types of ad formats.
 It’s as simple as that.

-In Google Ads, there’s also a number of different formats to choose from.
-Specifically, for display remarketing you can use text ads, responsive ads, image ads, and video ads.
+There are a number of different formats to choose from in Google Ads too.
+For display remarketing specifically, you can use text ads, responsive ads, image ads, and video ads.

 My advice is to test all different formats.
 Some work better than others, but not in every situation.
-Some formats work better with specific audiences and offers, so be sure to give them a fair chance to perform and then allocate your budget to the winning formats.
+Some formats work better with specific audiences and offers, so be sure to give them a fair chance to perform.
+Then you can allocate your budget to the winning formats.

 Reason 20: Not Including An Offer